JorgensenD/BEAST_CLUSTER/readme.md

  ```
  source activate PhyDyn
  conda install beagle
+ conda install perl-xml-xpath
  packagemanager -add PhyDyn
  ```
+Select Y to install dependencies for packages.

 You can then deactivate this environment
 ```
 source deactivate PhyDyn